 The main content of this page starts here

 What are beneficial species?
-Microorganisms
+What are beneficial species?

 Wenn vorbeugende Maßnahmen nicht ausreichen und Krankheiten oder Schädlinge in einem Maß auftreten, dass sie wirtschaftliche Schadschwellen überschreiten, sind Pflanzenschutzmaßnahmen erforderlich.
 Die gezielte Nutzung von Mikroorganismen und Invertebraten in der Vorsorge oder Bekämpfung, wird als biologischer Pflanzenschutz bezeichnet.